-I happen to think that one of parents’ most important responsibilities is preparing their children for the day when they leave home and live on their own.
-Will they be ready to make decisions for themselves?
-Will they know how to react in stressful or dangerous situations?
-Will they be able to manage their own money?
+My wife and I decided early in our marriage that one of our most important responsibilities as parents was preparing our children for the day when they leave home and live on their own.
+Enabling them to be ready to make important decisions for themselves.
+Knowing how to react in stressful or dangerous situations.
+Effectively managing their own money.
 The list goes on and on.
-But the way I mentally visualize this parenting challenge is using the “give more rope” analogy.
+But the way we mentally visualized this parenting challenge with the “giving more rope” analogy.

-When your child is young, there is only a very short rope between you and them.
-What does this mean?
-As they drift from side to side (ie – doing things that are wrong or dangerous), the rope is so short that the parent can immediately correct (explain, scold, punish).
 The other benefit of the rope being so short is that the consequences of the child’s action are limited.
-Even something like touching a hot stove might seem catastrophic at the time but in a short few years you’ll realize that a blister on a finger is nothing compared to later potential consequences you’ll be worried about.
-Again, a short rope yields quick correction and limited consequences.
+Even something like touching a hot stove might seem catastrophic at the time, but in a short few years you’ll realize that a blister on a finger is nothing compared to potential consequences you’ll be worried about later when they’re a teenager.
+Again, a short rope yields opportunity for quick correction and limited consequences.

 As the child ages, imagine progressively giving them more rope.
-They can swing further to the side before parental correction but the consequences of their action are greater.
-This means that wider variations within the range of their control translate to a wider range of decision-making responsibility and an increased opportunity to learn from mistakes.
-Carry the evolution into high school and things like dating, alcohol/drugs, driving a car and plenty of other young adult issues are presented.
-This is when it starts getting scary for the parent because the right thing to do is continue to give more rope to the son/daughter but the consequences of bad decisions can be really serious.
+They can swing further to the side before parental correction, but the consequences of their action are greater than before with the shorter rope.
+This means that wider variations within the range of their control translate to a wider range of their decision-making responsibility and an increased opportunity to learn from mistakes.

 See my other blog posts on parenting here.